 In the Vanderbilt University Study, men and women with high blood pressure and pre-high blood pressure took the supplement.

 This study lasted two years, and results indicate lower blood pressures and a slower increase in coronary calcium (doctors measure calcium to monitor heart the progression of heart disease).

-Even though Juice Plus+® offers an abundance of research findings to their customers, consumers need to know how to be critical about the results.
+Even though Juice Plus+® offers an abundance of research findings to their customers, consumers need to know how to be critical of the results.

 The reviews on Juice Plus+® are mostly positive.